johnoro/resftul-apis/lorem/README.md

 # lorem

 ## Todo:
-- Explore and use Lombok logging features
+- Explore and use more Lombok logging features
+- Add users & admin route/privileges